 If you wish to propose a potential advert then please contact the editorial team.
 All advert images will have to be provided to the publisher.

-- The Department of Social Anthropology, University of Stockholm, Sweden
+- Department of Social Sciences, University of Eastern Finland

-- The Society for the Study of Ethnic Relations and International Migration (ETMU), Finland
+- ETMU (The Society of Ethnic Relations and International Migration), Finland